-As you might imagine, herbs work wonderfully on vertical indoor gardens.
+As you might imagine, herbs work wonderfully in vertical indoor gardens.
 The plants themselves are smaller, and they are potent, so you don’t normally use as much as you might with the greens or fruits.

 The trouble with fresh herbs is that most of us are more used to using dried herbs.
 But here’s the thing, dried herbs have a more robust flavor than fresh herbs.
 Fresh herbs have a more natural and subtle flavor.
 So, with a little practice, you might more frequently use your fresh basil or curly parsley.

 Here is one hint that might be helpful: If you cook with fresh herbs, add them toward the end of your cooking time because the flavors are more subtle.
 Adding them too soon might minimize the flavor.
-Since flavoring is concentrated during the drying process, you should also consider tripling the amount of herbs you include in a recipe using fresh herbs.
+Since flavoring is concentrated during the drying process, you should also consider tripling the number of herbs you include in a recipe using fresh herbs.

-Is Gardyn Worth It?
+Is The Gardyn Membership Worth It?

 There is no denying that the Gardyn system is a significant investment for most people, but it is also an investment worth making.
 Over time, you can grow exactly the plants you want, and since the membership comes with ten yCubes each month, you will have an endless supply of your favorite fresh produce ready for harvest.

-Plus, since the GardynGardyn is designed vertically, you can grow as much food on this indoor garden that takes up 2 square feet of space as you could in a full-blown outdoor garden covering 1,300 square feet.
+Plus, since the Gardyn is designed vertically, you can grow as much food in this indoor garden that takes up 2 square feet of space as you could in a full-blown outdoor garden covering 1,300 square feet.
 That’s not even to mention you won’t have to use pesticides, as pests are much less likely to appear in indoor gardens.

-So whether you are mainly drawn to the idea of growing your own salads, or there are other types of plants you are interested in, the GardynGardyn is worth considering.
+So whether you are mainly drawn to the idea of growing your own salads, or there are other types of plants you are interested in, the Gardyn is worth considering.

 And don’t forget about Kelby.
 Multiple brands are selling indoor gardening kits, but only Gardyn has a smart assistant that provides feedback based on your plants’ environmental surroundings and pictures.
 This is cutting-edge stuff, and since it is based on an AI-like platform, it will only get better over time.

-If you are looking for a small herb garden kit that you can nourish on your kitchen counter, you should consider AeroGarden or Click & Grow.
-Otherwise, GardynGardyn offers the best-of-the-best technology and insights to cultivate success.
+If you are looking for a small herb garden kit that you can nourish on your kitchen counter, you should consider AeroGarden or Click and Grow.
+Otherwise, Gardyn offers the best-of-the-best technology and insights to cultivate success.

-Get the latest posts delivered right to your inbox
+Get the latest posts delivered right to your inbox!